dromotherm/documentation/pages/themis/overview/overview.md

 M2M : {{site.data.glossary.M2M}}

-- the "heart" of the system, i.e. the Themis box containing all devices necessary for datas aggregation and online availability in real time
+### the Themis box , ie the "heart" of the system containing all devices necessary for datas aggregation and online availability in real time

 ![themis](themis_000051.png)